-In July 2001, the Financial Accounting Standards Board ("FASB") issued Statement of Financial Accounting Standard No. (SFAS) 141, "Business Combinations" and SFAS 142, "Goodwill and Other Intangible Assets."
-With respect to SFAS 142, we performed a goodwill impairment test at December 31, 2006, 2005 and 2004 and determined there was no impairment to our recorded goodwill.
+In July 2001, the Financial Accounting Standards Board ("FASB") issued SFAS No. 141, "Business Combinations" and SFAS No. 142, "Goodwill and Other Intangible Assets."
+With respect to SFAS No. 142, we performed a goodwill impairment test at December 31, 2007, 2006 and 2005 and determined there was no impairment to our recorded goodwill.
 We perform a goodwill impairment test annually during the fourth quarter and whenever events or circumstances occur indicating that goodwill might be impaired.
 Our intangible assets are comprised of covenants not to compete arising from acquisitions and have contractual lives principally ranging from three to five years.